-They are extremely versatile and have a multitude of uses, especially on the skin.
+Herbs are extremely versatile and have a multitude of uses on your skin.

-Herbal use is nothing new; it’s an old traditional art that is being revived again.
+The use of herbs is nothing new; it’s an old tradition passed down through the centuries, that is being revived again.

-They can be found in the form of extracts, infusions, healing tinctures, and topical poultices – there are so many reasons to include plants, herbs, and flowers in skincare formulas.
+They can be found in the form of extracts, infusions, healing tinctures, and topical poultices.

 - anti ageing